 Where is the microphone plugged into a computer?

-More advanced microphones, like the Yeti microphone pictured above, connect to the computer using USB.
+More advanced microphones, like the Yeti microphone pictured above, connect to the computer using USB (universal serial bus).

 The microphone port is usually marked with an icon of a microphone, as pictured.
 The port may also be labeled "mic."
 If the port connectors are color-coded, the pink connector is usually the microphone port.
 See our sound card page for further information about these ports for desktop computers.
 For a full listing of computer-related symbols, see: What are the most common symbols used by computers?

 What type of microphones are available?

-Below we've listed the most common types of microphones and how they may be used.
+Below are the most common types of microphones and how they are used.

-An omnidirectional microphone is a microphone capable of picking up the sound in all directions around the microphone.
-These types of microphones are used in studios for recording more than one person or musical instruments.
+An omnidirectional microphone can pick up sound in all directions around the microphone.
+These microphones are used in studios to record more than one person or musical instrument.
 For example, the Yeti microphone shown at the top of this page is an example of an omnidirectional microphone.

-A unidirectional microphone is any microphone that is only capable of picking up sound in one direction.
-This type of microphone is useful for when someone only wants to record one thing, such as their voice when doing a podcast or voice-over.
+A unidirectional microphone is any microphone that picks up sound in one direction.
+This type of microphone is helpful for when someone only wants to record one thing, such as their voice when doing a podcast or voice-over.

 A bidirectional microphone is a microphone that picks up sound equally from the front and back of the microphone.
-This type of microphone is good to use when interviewing a person to equally pick up the sound from the interviewer and interviewee.
+This type of microphone is good to use when interviewing a person to pick up the interviewer and interviewee sound equally.

-A close-talk microphone is a microphone designed to have someone's mouth near the microphone without creating noise that may occur with other microphones.
+A close-talk microphone is designed to have someone's mouth near the microphone without creating noise that may occur with other microphones.
 These microphones are used with a headset and phones, and are great for voice-recognition software.

 Also known as a lavalier microphone, a clip-on microphone is a hands-free wireless mic that clips to the user's shirt.